uv-genai/llm-setonix/setup.md

 All the platforms expose both a chat and an OpenAI compatible endpoint.

-SGLang does not work at the moment with the latest version of PyTorch and Python 3.13.
+SGLang and vLLM do not work at the moment on AMD MI 250X GPUs, all the containers and configuraitons avaiable only support the `gfx342` platform i.e. MI300 class GPUs and in the case of vLLM only ROCm versions 6.3 and above are supported.

+Becaise SGLang and vLLM are not supported on MI200X GPUs and ROCm 6.3 or above versions are not avaiable no model can be distributed on multiple GPUs.

 ## 1. Install Python

 A recent version of Python is required to guarantee that all the packages work properly.

-At the time of this writing Python 3.13.3 is the latest version.
+At the time of this writing Python 3.13.3 is the latest version but because SGLang and other packages still rely on 3.12 is better to install the previous version.

 Since on shared systems Python cannot be installed using a package manager it needs to be build from source code.